 Great Boulder Resources Ltd (ASX:GBR) is expecting a steady flow of positive news from its successful copper, nickel and cobalt exploration strategy in the Mt Venn-Yamarna region of Western Australia.

 Mt Venn project

-The Mt Venn Project is 130 kilometres east of Laverton in the Eastern Goldfields District and consists of six granted exploration licences and one granted prospecting license.
+The Mt Venn Project is 130 kilometres east of Laverton in the Eastern Goldfields district and consists of six granted exploration licences and one granted prospecting licence.

 Great Boulder holds a 75% interest in the Mt Venn Project through a joint venture agreement with Eastern Goldfields Mining Company Pty Ltd (EGMC).

 Both Great Boulder and EGMC are contributing to project expenditure on a pro rata basis, equal to their equity interest (75:25).